Wednesday, 13 November 2024

 Daniela DE MARTINO (Monbulk) (15:43): Acting Speaker O’Keeffe, it is lovely to see you in the chair.
 It gives me great pleasure to speak to the Tobacco Amendment (Tobacco Retailer and Wholesaler Licensing Scheme) Bill 2024.
 This is an incredibly important bill which will address the growing scourge of illegal tobacco and the criminality surrounding this nefarious industry, for want of a better term.

-The community has rightfully been very, very concerned regarding illicit tobacco and the prevalence of tobacco businesses suspected of involvement in its distribution.
-We have seen reports of businesses being firebombed, leaving devastating impacts not just to those businesses but to neighbouring traders, to nearby residents and the wider community.
+The community has rightly been very, very concerned regarding illicit tobacco and the prevalence of tobacco businesses suspected of involvement in its distribution.
+We have seen reports of businesses being firebombed, leaving devastating impacts not just on those businesses but on neighbouring traders, on nearby residents and on the wider community.
 I am very fortunate to say the district of Monbulk to date has not experienced any of these attacks, but I know the neighbouring town of Seville experienced one in February earlier this year.
 People have been really concerned by these heinous acts, and understandably so.

 That all the words after ‘That’ be omitted and replaced with the words ‘this house refuses to read this bill a second time until the government conducts further consultation with affected stakeholders on when the licensing scheme should come into effect.’